Maismaus/Maismaus.github.io/content/blog/202510-ctftips-noaccessiblevector/index.md

 Unfortunately for us attempting to execute this JavaScript function leads to an error.
 Apparently, OpenForm does not exist in the React client anymore.
 We'll have to find another way!

-Searching through the requests in Burp, we find a reference to an undocumented function OpenForm2:
+Searching through the requests in **Burp**, we find a reference to an undocumented function OpenForm2:

 ![OpenForm2](/OpenForm2.png)